Prerequisite/Corequisite Key

 3 credit hours

-Concepts addressing the provision of nursing care across the lifespan are applied to clients in select clinical settings.
-The evidence-based knowledge gained at the senior one level forms a basis for clinical reasoning and decision making as students advance their nursing skills.
-Professional behavior, patient safety, and appropriate use of resources will be demonstrated in the use of technology and application of nursing interventions in the care of patients with acute and chronic illnesses.
-(135 clinical/simulation hours).
-Offered fall and spring.
+Concepts learned at the Senior 1 level addressing the provision of nursing care are applied to adult clients in clinical settings, including mental health facilities.
+Evidence-based practices, clinical reasoning, professional behavior, patient safety, and appropriate use of resources will be demonstrated in the use of technology and application of nursing interventions in the care of patients with acute and chronic physical/mental health illnesses.

 NURSP 479